catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 .. note::
   There are a few exceptions where human help *is* required for security reasons.
-Signing up for the first time, increasing your :ref:`quota<quotas>`, and whitelisting IP addresses are the most common.
+Signing up for the first time, increasing your :ref:`quota <additional-info>`, and whitelisting IP addresses are the most common.
   We intend to automate these in the future.

 Resources on the Catalyst Cloud can be created, deleted, assigned, resized, copied, and edited at your convenience using one of the many tools available to interact with the Catalyst Cloud.
 Performing these administrative actions do not cost anything.

 With the Catalyst Cloud, you have total control over your infrastructure.
 You have root/console access to your instances, and Catalyst Cloud places no restrictions on what software you use.
-This is because each :ref:`project<projects>` on the Catalyst Cloud is isolated from all the other projects.
-Isolation means that the resources and the actions taken in one project can't effect anything else outside of that project.
+This is because each :ref:`project <admin-projects>` on the Catalyst Cloud is isolated from all theother projects.
+Isolation means that the resources and the actions taken in one project can't effect anything else outside of that project .

 ***************************************
 How much do I need to pay for services?
 ***************************************

 It's important to discuss how a true cloud computing platform like Catalyst Cloud charges you for the resources you use, because it strongly effects the way you'll use it.

 Catalyst Cloud charges by the hour.
 Each hour, we check what resources you're using, and add a small amount to your bill.
 Each month, we send you an invoice